 There are plenty of lenders who offer personal loan options that you can use to pay off your debt.
 Here some info about one of our favorites:

 - SoFi – SoFi is a great place to refinance your current debt.
 They offer personal loans ranging from $5K to $100K (minimum $10K for California residents) with no origination or prepayment fees.
-Fixed rates range start at 5.990* APR with “Autopay” and variable rates start at 6.490%* with “Autopay.”
+Fixed rates range start at 5.990* APR with “Autopay”.
 Click here for more information about SoFi Personal Loans.

 Obviously, if you aren’t getting a better interest rate on your debt, there isn’t a good reason to refinance it.
 Also, keep in mind that by refinancing your debt, you’re not actually eliminating it.
 You still have (at least) the same amount of debt to pay back.
 However, if you are able to secure a better interest rate, you may be able to lower your monthly payments.
 In order to take advantage of this option, you need to be sure to make extra payments toward your debt.
 Most importantly, don’t use this option as an excuse to incur more debt!
 Stop spending on those cards, use your savings to pay your debt off quickly, and use the refinance as a tool to help you get out of debt – not as a way to dig yourself a deeper hole!